-In fact, the ethical jewelry movement in North America is, as they have claimed on their website for years, their movement.
+In fact, the ethical jewelry movement in North America is to a large degree, as they have claimed on their website for years, their movement.

 Screenshot taken summer 2018.
 For years Brilliant Earth has claimed that the ethical jewelry movement is their own, inviting us to "join the movement."